ds300/derivablejs/README.md

 ## Future Work

 - Investigate whether asynchronous transactions are possible, or indeed desirable.
+- I've got a feeling one of the whole-graph traversals mentioned in [Tradeoffs](#tradeoffs) can be eliminated while maintaining all the goodness Havelock currently provides.
+I think I figured out a way to do it which involves something like Reagent's method of garbage collection + parent state caching, but I'm not optimistic that there would be enough of a performance gain to try it out before 1.0.0.

 ## Hire Me

 If this project is useful to you, consider supporting the author by giving him a new job!

-I want to work with and learn from awesome software engineers while tackling deeply interesting engineering problems.
+A little about me: I want to work with and learn from awesome software engineers while tackling deeply interesting engineering problems.
 The kinds of problems that have you waking up early because you can't wait to start thinking about them again.
-If that sounds like something you can offer and you're based in western Europe, please get in touch.

-A little about me: I've been on the fraying edges of academia since finishing my CompSci BSc in 2013.
+I've been on the fraying edges of NLP academia since finishing my CompSci BSc in 2013.
 First as a PhD student and then as a Research Fellow/Code Monkey thing.
 During that time I've done a lot of serious JVM data processing stuff using Clojure and Java, plus a whole bunch of full-stack web development.
-I like to read and daydream about compilers and language design.
+I like to read and daydream about tracing JIT compilers.
+I like to read books which deftly say something touching about the human condition.
 I can juggle 7 balls.
-I play instruments and ride bicycles and watch stupid junk on youtube.
-My sister is just the coolest person and I don't get to see her often enough.
-I'm free from November and would love to move to Berlin or Copenhagen.
+I play instruments and ride bicycles and watch stupid funny junk on youtube.
+I have an obscenely cool sister (seriously it's just not fair on the rest of us).
+I'm free from November and would love to move to Berlin or Copenhagen, but would consider remote work or moving anywhere in Western Europe for the right job.